Find a spider by...

 |

-individual A. atlanta specimens can vary somewhat and some other pholcid genera have reasonably similar markings.
+individual A. atlanta specimens can vary somewhat and those of some other pholcid genera, including Wugigarra and Trichocyclus species, are reasonably similar.

 Spider(s) with a very similar appearance: Physocyclus globosus.